 In some instances, you may only be asked to pay the lower In-Network cost sharing amount when you use an Out-of-Network Provider.
-For example, if you go to an In-Network Hospital or Provider Facility and receive Covered Services from an Out-of-Network Provider such as a radiologist, anesthesiologist or pathologist who is employed by or contracted with an In-Network Hospital or Facility, you will pay the In-Network cost share amounts for those Covered Services.
-However, you also may be liable for the difference between the Maximum Allowed Amount and the Out-of-Network Provider's charge.
+For example, if you go to an In-Network Hospital or Provider Facility and receive Covered Services from an Out-of-Network Provider who is employed by or contracted with an In-Network Hospital or Facility, you will pay the In- Network cost share amounts for those Covered Services.
+However, you also may be liable for the difference between the Maximum Allowed Amount and the Out-of-Network Provider's charge unless such charges are the result of a Surprise Billing Claim.
+Note that we will not deny or restrict Covered Services provided by the In-Network Provider solely on the basis that you obtained services from an Out-of-Network Provider.